-1) The following shall count as County service:

-a.
-Time spent on military leave,

-b.
-H.eave to accept temporary employment of less than one (1) year outside the County government, and

-1)c.
-ILeave to accept a position in the unclassified service shall count as County service.

-- 2) Periods of time during which an employee is required to be absent from his/her position by reason of an injury or disease for which he/she isthey are entitled to and currently receiving Workers' Compensation benefits shall be included in computing length of service for the purpose of determining that employee's seniority rights. - 3) Time worked in an extra-help or seasonal status shall not count as County service. - 4) Time worked in a permanent, probationary, provisional, or temporary status shall count as County service.
+- 1) The following shall count as County service: - a.
+Time spent on military leave - b.
+Leave to accept temporary employment of less than one (1) year outside the County government, and - c.
+Leave to accept a position in the unclassified service. - 2) Periods of time during which an employee is required to be absent from his/her position by reason of an injury or disease for which they are entitled to and currently receiving Workers' Compensation benefits shall be included in computing length of service for the purpose of determining that employee's seniority rights. - 3) Time worked in an extra-help or seasonal status shall not count as County service. - 4) Time worked in a permanent, probationary, provisional, or temporary status shall count as County service.
 Part-time status shall count at the rate of one (1) year of continuous employment for each 2080 straight-time hours worked.